-How serious is the shortage of HGV drivers?
+How serious is the shortage of lorry drivers?

 The pandemic has also created a large backlog in HGV driver tests, so it's been impossible to get enough new drivers up and running.

-The industry said in a letter to the prime minister last month that there were 25,000 fewer candidates passing their test in 2020 than in 2019.
+The industry said in a letter to the prime minister in June that there were 25,000 fewer candidates passing their test in 2020 than in 2019.

 What about Brexit?

+There is evidence of HGV driver shortages across Europe, but the UK has been among the hardest hit by the problem.

-Then there's Brexit.
-It was another reason why many European drivers went back to their home countries, or decided to work elsewhere.
+This was because many European drivers went back to their home countries, or decided to work elsewhere.

 When the UK was part of the single market, they used to be able to come and go as they pleased.

-But the additional border bureaucracy meant it was too much hassle for many of them to drive into and out of the UK.
+But the additional border bureaucracy after Brexit meant it was too much hassle for many of them to drive into and out of the UK.

 Many drivers are paid by the mile or kilometre rather than by the hour, so delays cost them money.